Pyrops WMS

 Kitting in Warehouse

-Kitting in warehousing refers to the process of bundling together multiple individual items or products to create a single kit or set.
+Kitting meaning in a warehouse refers to the process of bundling together multiple individual items or products to create a single kit or set.
 This bundling is done to facilitate order fulfillment, enhance efficiency, and provide customers with a ready-to-use package.
 Kitting is particularly common in industries where customers often purchase complementary items together or where the assembly of individual components into a final product is necessary.

 Here’s a breakdown of key kitting-related concepts and the role of an Enterprise Warehouse Management System (WMS):